Czechball/usb-stick-alert/README.md

 # usb-stick-alert
 Bash script + udev ruleset that beeps when USB storage is connected / removed
+Tested on Manjaro Linux `5.11.1-1-MANJARO`

 # Installation